-NIH CIVIL Committee Charter
+NIH Civil Committee Charter

 offices that comprise the infrastructure necessary to address all aspects of violence in the workplace;

-- ensure sufficient resources are available to educate the NIH community to recognize violent or
+- ensure resources are utilized to educate the NIH community to recognize violent or

 of a violent incident or threat of violence in an effort to restore the workplace to a productive state;

-- serve in the capacity of advisor to the Director and Deputy Director of NIH on all matters pertaining to violence; and,
+- serve in the capacity of advisor to the Deputy Director for Management, NIH, on matters

 - oversee and assist workgroups and subcommittees as needed.

-The CIVIL shall consist of 19 members (including two ex officio members) appointed by the Deputy Director, NIH, who shall appoint one of the IC Executive Officers as Chair.
-Members shall be drawn from the following offices or functions:
+Civil shall consist of 12 members (plus 2 ex officio members) appointed by the Deputy Director for Management, NIH, who shall appoint one of the IC Executive Officers as Chair.

-- Division of Public Safety (1)
+1. Division of Public Safety (1)

-- Intramural Administrative Officer (1)
+4. Intramural Administrative Officer (1)

-- Extramural Administrative Officer (1)
+5. Extramural Administrative Officer (1)

-- Equal Employment Opportunity Office (1)
+6. Equal Employment Opportunity Office (1)

-- Employee Relations staff from IC’s (2)
+7. Employee Relations staff (1)

+In addition, one representative from the NIH Employee Assistance Program and one from the NIH Center for Cooperative Resolution shall be appointed as ex officio members.
 Members shall be invited to serve for overlapping terms of three years.
 Members may serve after the expiration of that member's term until a successor has taken office.
-The Response Coordinators shall be permanent members by virtue of their positions.
+The Response Coordinator shall be a permanent member by virtue of position.

-As necessary, standing and ad hoc subcommittees, composed of members ofthe parent committee and others, may be established to perform specific functions within CIVIL’s jurisdiction.
-Upon approval by the Chair, the advice ofthe subcommittee shall be considered the advice of CIVIL.
+As necessary, standing and ad hoc subcommittees, composed of members ofthe parent committee and others, may be established to perform specific functions within Civil's jurisdiction.
+Upon approval by the Chair, the advice ofthe subcommittee shall be considered the advice of Civil.

 A quorum for the conduct of business by the full Committee shall consist of a majority of currently appointed members.
 A quorum for the conduct of each subcommittee shall also consist of a majority of the appointed members.

-CIVIL shall remain active at the discretion of the Director, NIH.
+Civil shall remain active at the discretion of the Director, NIH.

-Acting Deputy Director
+Deputy Director for Management, NIH